Table of Contents

 Defect Prioritization Techniques

-Defect prioritization is a critical step in the defect triage process.
+Defect prioritization is a critical step in the triaging process.
 By prioritizing defects, development teams can ensure that the most critical issues are addressed first.
-There are many techniques that can be used to prioritize defects, including:
+Many techniques and Defect Management Tools can be used to prioritize defects, including:

 - Impact Analysis: This technique involves evaluating the impact of a defect on the overall system.
 Defects that have a high impact on the system should be prioritized over those with a lower impact.